Travelgate/documentation/kb/faqs/glossary.md

 A content provider that supplies hotel information and standardized codes.
 Buyers can use GIATA codes for mapping hotel properties across multiple systems.

 - **GMV (Gross Merchandise Value)**
-The total sales value of all transactions processed through the TravelgateX Platform.
+The total sales value of all transactions processed through the Travelgate Platform.
 This metric is crucial for partners as it indicates the volume of business conducted via the Platform, reflecting the scale and financial performance of the partnership.

 - **GraphQL**
 A query language for APIs that allows users to request only the data they need, making API interactions more efficient and flexible.

 - **GraphQL to REST**
-A feature that converts GraphQL queries into RESTful API requests, providing flexibility in how users interact with TravelgateX services and maintain optimal performance .
+A feature that converts GraphQL queries into RESTful API requests, providing flexibility in how users interact with Travelgate's services and maintain optimal performance .

 - **Gross price**
 The total price of a service or booking, including all fees, taxes, and charges, before any discounts or commissions are applied.